fabiangreffrath/woof/docs/woofhud.md

 ## Remarks

 The "title" widget is only visible if the Automap is enabled.
 The "monsec", "sttime" and "coord" widgets are only visible if they are explicitly enabled in the Options menu (separately for Automap and HUD).
 The "fps" widget is only visible if the SHOWFPS cheat is enabled.

+The "compact" widget is a minimal widget showing health, armor and ammo information only.
+It is enabled by default in the minimal Boom HUD mode.

 A centered widget does not allow for any other left or right aligned widget on the same line.